Lord King of Israel and his redeemer, represents a mistranslation, and an improper transliteration of the name of

 Thus saith Yahweh King of Israel, the redeemer Yahweh of hosts; the first, the last; besides (me there is no) God (Isaiah 44:6).

 Isaiah 44:24 Thus saith Yahweh, thy redeemer, and he that formed thee from the womb, I am Yahweh that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself

 Isaiah is absolutely correct, there is but one God and one redeemer namely Yahweh.
-However, Yahshua would be the one to redeem those who were under under the Old Law, that they also might receive the adoption of sons (Gal 4:5).
+And, Yahshua (the Savior) would be the one to redeem those who were under under the Old Law, that they also might receive the adoption of sons (Gal 4:5).
 If there is one God represented by two persons, then the Bible is a book of contradictions.
 One God with several names and or titles – that’s the God I know and serve.

 Col 1:15-17 Who is the image of the invisible God, the firstborn of every creature: For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: And he is before all things, and by him all things consist.